troglobit/libuev/API.md

 Using -luev
 -----------

-LibuEv is by default installed as a library with a few header files, you should only ever need to include one:
+libuEv is by default installed as a library with a few header files, you should only ever need to include one:

 ```C